-A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management and critical care medicine.
-This medical expert is responsible for planning your anesthesia care, administering the anesthesia and monitoring you during surgery.
-To do this effectively, the physician anesthesiologist will conduct a health assessment before your surgery to learn about any medical conditions you may have, medications you use, your other health habits and your past experience with anesthesia.
-Having all this information will help the physician anesthesiologist keep you safe.
-For example, the physician anesthesiologist might:
+An anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.
+This medical expert is responsible for planning your anesthesia care, administering the anesthesia, and monitoring you during surgery.
+To do this effectively, the anesthesiologist will conduct a health assessment before your surgery to learn about any medical conditions you may have, medications you use, your other health habits, and your past experience with anesthesia.
+Having all this information will help the anesthesiologist keep you safe.
+For example, the anesthesiologist might:

 - Choose certain medications over others that will be safer for you.

 - Monitor closely for specific side effects or complications that might be more likely for you, and have a plan to address them should they occur.

 - Advise you on how to lower your risk before surgery by doing things like stopping certain medications, quitting smoking, or losing weight if your surgery is not urgent.

 Your anesthesia risk might be higher if you have or have ever had any of the following conditions: